michaelbourne/wp-commerce7/README.txt

 Both!
 Simply choose which version you'd like to use in the plugin settings.
 Reasave your permalinks after switching!

+= How do I enable Product Reviews? =

+Install the Commerce7 Product Reviews app for your tenant and configure PDP/PLP options in the app settings.
+In Commerce7 for WordPress, set **Enable Product Reviews embed** to **Yes**, ensure your Tenant ID is set, and match **Custom Front-end Routes** to your product and collection page slugs.
+Resave permalinks after changing routes.

 = I'm having trouble with __________, what should I do? =

 First, make sure you aren't using a subfolder install for WordPress, Commerce7 can only work on root domains and subdomains.